Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Main results

-In brief, the solution of the QP \eqref{QP gen} always exists, is a continuous function of $x$, and renders the safe set $S_S$ forward invariant, i.e., guarantees safety.
-Furthermore, the control input is guaranteed to lead fixed-time convergence of the closed-loop trajectories to the goal set $S_G$.
-In the case when $\delta_1\leq 0$, the convergence is guaranteed for all $x(0)\in S_S$, and within the user-defined {fixed} time $T_{ud}$.
-If $\delta_1$ satisfies \eqref{eq: delta1 a1 a2 cond 2}, then also, fixed-time convergence is guaranteed for all $x(0)\in S_S$, but the time of convergence $T$ may exceed the time $T_{ud}$.
-Finally, if \eqref{eq: delta1 a1 a2 cond 2} does not hold, fixed-time convergence is guaranteed for all $x(0)\in D\subset S_S$, however, the time of convergence $T$ may exceed the time $T_{ud}$.
-Before presenting the numerical case studies, we note our final remarks.
+In brief, the solution of the {QP} \eqref{QP gen} always exists, is a continuous function of $x$, and renders the set $\textnormal{int}(S_S)$ forward invariant, i.e., guarantees safety.
+Furthermore, the control input is guaranteed to yield fixed-time convergence of the closed-loop trajectories to the goal set $S_G$.
+In the case when $\delta_1\leq 0$, the convergence is guaranteed for all $x(0)\in \textnormal{int}(S_S)$, and within the user-defined {fixed} time $T_{ud}$.
+If $\delta_1$ satisfies \eqref{eq: delta1 a1 a2 cond 2}, then fixed-time convergence is guaranteed for all $x(0)\in \textnormal{int}(S_S)$ (i.e., $D = \textnormal{int}(S_S)$), but the time of convergence $T_1$ may exceed the time $T_{ud}$.
+Finally, if \eqref{eq: delta1 a1 a2 cond 2} does not hold, then fixed-time convergence is guaranteed for all $x(0)\in D\subset \textnormal{int}(S_S)$, however, the time of convergence $T_2$ may exceed the time $T_{ud}$.

-{ \begin{Remark} In the presence of control input bounds, it is not possible to guarantee FxTS for an arbitrary large domain of attraction.
-The slack term corresponding to $\delta_1$ in QP \eqref{QP gen} characterizes the trade-off between the domain of attraction and time of convergence for given control input bounds.
-Intuitively, for a given control input constraint set, a larger value of $T_{ud}$ results into smaller values of $\alpha_1, \alpha_2$, which would result into satisfaction of \eqref{C2 stab const} with smaller value of $\delta_1$.
-Conversely, for a given $T_{ud}$ (and thus, for a given pair $\alpha_1, \alpha_2$), a larger control authority would have a similar result. \end{Remark} }

-\begin{Remark} Recently, the authors in \cite{cortez2019control} address the issue of sampling effects in the implementation of QP-based controllers.
-They consider safety constraints for discretized continuous-time systems in the presence of additive disturbances.
-More specifically, they discuss how to modify the CBF in the QP to guarantee forward invariance of a set so that satisfaction of the safety constraints at the discrete time steps via robust CBF results into safety at all times.
-In the numerical case studies presented below, we use Euler discretization to implement the proposed method.
-Although a discrete implementation of the presented method without accounting for discretization errors might lead to safety violation, one can adopt a robust CLF method as discussed in \cite{cortez2019control} to guarantee that safety is preserved.
-A thorough analysis of safety and fixed-time convergence for discrete-time approximation of QP-based methods is out of the scope of the current paper. \end{Remark}